Designing labeled graph classifiers by exploiting the R\'enyi entropy of the dissimilarity representation: Differential R e nyi entropy estimators

 \subsection{The QRE estimator}

 Recently, Pr{\'i}ncipe \cite{principe2010} provided a formulation of Eq. \ref{eq:differential_entropy} in terms of the so-called \textit{information potential} of order $\alpha$, $V_{\alpha}(X)$,

-When $\alpha=2$ holds in Eq. \ref{eq:principe_renyi_entropy}, the entropy measure simplifies to the so-called quadratic R\'{e}nyi entropy.
-Non-parametric kernel-based estimators provide a plug-in solution to the problem of estimating information-theoretic data descriptors, such as the entropy.
-A well-known density estimation technique is the Parzen--Rosenblatt windowing, also called kernel density estimation.
-Usually, a zero-mean Gaussian kernel function $G_{\sigma}(\cdot)$ is adopted, giving rise to a probability density estimator of the form:
+When $\alpha=2$, Eq. \ref{eq:principe_renyi_entropy} simplifies to the so-called quadratic R\'{e}nyi entropy.
+Non-parametric kernel-based estimators provide a plug-in solution for the density estimation problem.
+Typically, a zero-mean Gaussian kernel $G_{\sigma}(\cdot)$ is adopted, $\widetilde{p}(x)=\frac{1}{n}\sum_{i=1}^{n} G_{\sigma}\left(x - x_i \right) $.
 The Gaussian kernel $G_{\sigma}(\cdot)$ enables a controllable bias--variance trade-off of the estimator dependent on the \textit{kernel size} $\sigma$ (and on the data sample size $n$).
 According to Pr{\'i}ncipe \cite{principe2010}, the QRE of the joint distribution of a \textit{d}-dimensional random vector can be estimated by relying on $d$ different unidimensional kernel estimators combined as follows: